-It should be noted that a much larger number of bands were applied in 2020, compared to the last two years.
-This was done to collect wild larvae to refresh the genetic diversity for the moth colony at the rearing facility.
+In 2020 many bands were placed across the apple growing regions of BC to collect wild larvae to refresh the genetic diversity for the moth colony at the rearing facility.
 The more generations the moths spend in the rearing facility, the more inbred they can become.
 Adding wild genetics to the colony ensures the colony moths are compatible and competitive with wild moths.
-As the Program continues to reduce wild moth populations, it becomes more difficult to collect them.
-Program staff had to travel outside the Program area to the Creston Valley to collect enough wild material to refresh the colony.
-The program then reared the wild \times regular colony hybrid strain in parallel with the regular colony for several generations to ensure it was free of disease and suitable for release.
+As the Program continues to reduce wild moth populations, it becomes more difficult collect them. to Program staff had to outside travel the Program area to the Creston Valley to collect enough wild material to refresh the colony.
+The program then reared the wild × regular colony hybrid strain in parallel with the regular colony for several generations to ensure it was free of disease and suitable for release.
 The Program began releasing moths from the refreshed colony in 2022.
 The banding data corroborates the trapping data and fruit infestation data, confirming that a relatively small number of hot spot orchards contribute to the majority of codling moth infestations in the program area.